arin8/arin8.github.io/README.md

 # Project Portfolio

-This repository contains a collection of projects done througought my masters.
+This repository contains a collection of projects focused on machine learning, football analytics and app development.

+## Projects